Frequently Asked Questions

 What are the graduation requirements for the educational programs?

-In order to graduate from the Master Class, a student must attend a minimum of seven out of nine classes, prepare and present a short advocacy speech, and complete a Stewardship Project.
-If a student attends fewer than seven classes, those classes may be made up during the following year's Master Class, allowing the student to graduate with the latter class.
+To qualify for graduation, a student must attend a minimum of 7 out of 9 classes, present a brief advocacy speech, and complete a Stewardship Project.
+Missed classes may be made up in the following year’s program, allowing the student to graduate with the latter class.

-All students who graduate from an educational program receive a one-year free membership in the Environmental Forum.
+All students who graduate from the Master Class receive a one-year free membership in Environmental Forum.

-What are the benefits of membership in the Environmental Forum?
+What are the benefits of membership in Environmental Forum?

-How do I become a member of the Environmental Forum?
+How do I become a member of Environmental Forum?